 If you’ve at any point you looked into traveling to Ireland, you’re probably familiar with, or have at least heard of, the Cliffs of Moher.
 One of Ireland’s most iconic attractions due to their breathtaking beauty.
-Despite its popularity, The Cliffs of Moher is definitely not a tourist trap; we promise that if you are ever blessed enough to see them for yourself, you will be in a state of absolute wonder and awe for the duration of your visit.
+Despite its popularity, The Cliffs of Moher is not a tourist trap; we promise that if you are ever blessed enough to see them for yourself, you will be in a state of absolute wonder and awe for the duration of your visit.

-This guide to the Cliffs of Moher will give insight into not just its location, but all that the beautiful region has to offer – from daytime activities to beautiful villages and landmarks, and even a story or two straight out of ancient Irish folklore.
+This guide to the Cliffs of Moher will give insight into not just its location, but all that the beautiful region has to offer – from daytime activities to charming villages and landmarks, and even a story or two straight out of ancient Irish folklore.

 The Ultimate Cliffs of Moher Guide

 The Cliffs of Moher is on the western coast of the Republic of Ireland, about an hour and a half west of Limerick and only moments from the town of Doolin.
 If you are coming from Galway City, the Cliffs lie 90 minutes south.

 The land stretches for five miles of rugged coastline, featuring steep drops and crashing waves, with beautiful unobstructed views of the skyline.
 The highest point of the cliffs – over 700 feet tall – proudly houses an observatory tower first constructed in 1835.
 Due to the rugged and largely unspoiled natural beauty in the region, for which Ireland is famous, this is the country’s most visited attraction, seeing nearly one and a half million travelers every year.
 Because of this, capacity is sometimes an issue, and visitors are encouraged to avoid the peak visiting times (more on this below).

 What is the History of the Cliffs of Moher?